JasonVonKrueger/ESP8266Now/README.md

 int buttonState = 0;
 ```

 After the inital setup, the device sits in a loop waiting for stuff to happen.
 In this case, we're constantly polling the button state.
 If the button's state becomes LOW (or 0), then fire off incident creation.
+Note: in the initial code above, we're setting `buttonState` to 0 but the actual, not pushed state is HIGH.
+So, in the loop, `buttonState` is going to be HIGH until the button is pushed.

 ```c
 void loop() {